cadrian/macchiato/README.md

     next;
 }

-// the current event is emitted if there were no next before
+// the current event is emitted if there no "next" was triggered before
 ```

 ## Language grammar